Dark Higgs Bosons at Colliders: Direct dark Higgs searches

 Using all 13~\tev $pp$ collision data from the LHC recorded between 2015 and 2018, ATLAS performed a search for decays of the SM Higgs boson into a pair of new pseudoscalar particles in final states with two muons and two $b$-quarks~\cite{ATLAS:2021hbr}.
-A narrow dimuon resonance is searched for in the invariant mass spectrum between $16 \gev$ and $62 \gev$.
-Additionally, boosted decision tree techniques are used to improve the separation of the signal from the backgrounds.
+A narrow dimuon resonance is searched for in the invariant mass spectrum between $16$ and $62 \gev$.
+Boosted decision tree techniques are used to separate the signal from the background.
 Compared to the $ pp \to h \to \scalar\scalar$ CMS search discussed above, this analysis achieves significantly higher sensitivities in the mass range between 20 and 30~\gev, with exclusions reaching down to $\sin \theta \lesssim 0.015$.